Dental emergency – how to deal?

 Knocked out tooth

 The knocked out tooth should be saved.
 I should be held by the crown and rinsed with warm water.
 Care should be taken to not rub the tooth and any tissue attached to it should not be removed.
 Firstly, you need to try to put the tooth back in its place without applying force.
 If it’s not possible, then the tooth should be kept in a glass of milk or saltwater.
-The dentist’s office should be visited immediately because there are high chances of a knocked-out tooth being saved.
-The tooth could be fitted back into the socket by a dentist if the patient arrives within one hour.
+The dentist’s office should be visited immediately for Dentist Advice About Oral Health Treatments because there are high chances of a knocked-out tooth being saved.
+The tooth could be fitted back into the socket with by a dentist if the patient arrives within one hour.

 Partially dislodged tooth

 If you have an extruded or partially dislodged tooth, then you should apply a cold compress right away outside the mouth or cheek near the affected area.
 This will not only relieve the pain but will also prevent any swelling.
 Painkillers can also be taken if necessary.
 You should immediately see the dentist.